SSWConsulting/SSW.Rules.Content/rules/do-not-put-exit-sub-before-end-sub/rule.md

 archivedreason: null
 guid: adf0ec80-f374-4b19-9d92-da46750e5c62
 ---
-This is often a bad practice if you already are ending Sub you don't need another line..
+This is often a bad practice if you already are ending Sub you don't need another line...

 <!--endintro-->